top of page

 We currently have several vacancies, you can apply here If you'd like to join Het Orkest Amsterdam, we'd love to invite you to an audition.
 Would you like to play first?
 String players are welcome to join us for a few rehearsals.
 Wind players can apply, and we'll explore the possibilities.

-In 2026, our orchestra will embark on a domestic tour, visiting beautiful Friesland.
-The birthplace of Jan Jacob Slauerhoff, Atje Keulen-Deelstra, Ferry Doedens, Cissy van Marxveldt, Gerrit Hiemstra, Doutzen Kroes, Epke Zonderland, and of course, our own Jacob Slagter!
+In March 2026, we went on a domestic tour to beautiful Friesland.
+The birthplace of Jan Jacob Slauerhoff, Atje Keulen-Deelstra, Cissy van Marxveldt, Gerrit Hiemstra, Doutzen Kroes, Epke Zonderland, and of course, our own Jacob Slagter!

 Shostakovich's Second Cello Concerto